mulesoft-assets/template-apiled-system-employee-nets/README.md

 A functional aspect of this template implemented in this XML is to create or update objects in the destination system for a represented use case.
 You can customize and extend the logic of this template in this XML to more specifically meet your needs.

-Configuration for Connectors and [Configuring Properties](http://www.mulesoft.org/documentation/display/current/Configuring+Properties) are also set in this file. **Even though you can change the configuration here, all parameters that can be modified here are in properties file, and this is the recommended place to do it so.** Of course if you want to do core changes to the logic you will probably need to modify this file.
+Configuration for Connectors and [Configuring Properties](http://www.mulesoft.org/documentation/display/current/Configuring+Properties) are also set in this file. **Even though you can change the configuration here, all parameters that can be modified here are in some properties file, and this is the recommended place to do it so.** Of course if you want to do core changes to the logic you will probably need to modify this file.

 In the visual editor they can be found on the *Global Element* tab.